shirishinamdar/shirishinamdar.github.io/_posts/2024-11-12-Dissecting-SMTP-Email-Traffic-with-Wireshark.md

 **SMTP (Simple Mail Transfer Protocol)** is an application-layer protocol used for sending and receiving email messages.
 It typically operates on **port 25**, while secure alternatives include **587 (STARTTLS)** and **465 (SMTPS)**.

-SMTP exchanges plain text commands and responses — meaning the communication is **not encrypted by default**.
+SMTP exchanges plain text commands and responses, meaning the communication is **not encrypted by default**.
 To protect data, encryption layers like **SSL/TLS** or **STARTTLS** are added to secure the session.

 | Port | Protocol | Encryption             |